AtulKumar0001/Atm-management/README.md

         5. Exit
     4. Exit
 2. Admin panel
-   1. Lock/Unlock User Account
+   1. Lock or unlock the user account
-   2. Delete User Account
+   2. Delete the user account
    3. Check the total balance.
    4. Change Password for Admin Account
    5. Change Password for user
+   6. Show all the user accounts
-   6. Exit
+   7. Exit